weizhenFrank/DeepPhospho/README.md

   4. Predict the ion intensity and retention time of expected data
   5. Generate a spectral library
 * To make DeepPhospho easier to use, we provide a all-in-one script to automatically transform initial data, train and select the best model parameter, predict, and generate the final library
 * The cost time depends on the size of data and whether enables rt model ensembl.
-If you run this script with CPU only and have a large dataset to train models, we recommand to set `-m false`
+If you run this script with CPU only and have a large dataset to train models, we recommand to not use `-en`

 ## Command template